Wire-Network/wire-sysio/docs/02_cleos/02_how-to-guides/how-to-import-a-key.md

 Make sure you meet the following requirements:

-* Create a default wallet using the `cleos wallet create` command.
+* Create a default wallet using the `clio wallet create` command.
 See the [How to Create a Wallet](../02_how-to-guides/how-to-create-a-wallet.md) section for instructions.
 * Open and unlock the created wallet.
-* Familiarize with the [`cleos wallet import`](../03_command-reference/wallet/import.md) command.
+* Familiarize with the [`clio wallet import`](../03_command-reference/wallet/import.md) command.
-* Install the currently supported version of `cleos`.
+* Install the currently supported version of `clio`.
 [[info | Note]]
-| `cleos` is bundled with the Antelope software.
-[Installing Antelope](../../00_install/index.md) will also install `cleos`.
+| `clio` is bundled with the Antelope software.
+[Installing Antelope](../../00_install/index.md) will also install `clio`.
 * Understand what a [public key](/glossary.md#public-key) and [private key](/glossary.md#private-key) is.

 ## Command Reference

-See the following reference guide for `cleos` command line usage and related options:
+See the following reference guide for `clio` command line usage and related options:
-* [cleos wallet import](../03_command-reference/wallet/import.md) command and its parameters
+* [clio wallet import](../03_command-reference/wallet/import.md) command and its parameters

 ## Procedure